 Virtual reality is magical.
 Showing your latest gadget or game to the uninitiated often impresses.
-But what after the “wow” challenges in the user experience emerge.
+But what comes after the “wow”?

 Here are some of the major challenges.

 The VR experience, in its current form, is imperfect, to say the least.
 The headsets are bulky, heavy and require either proprietary cameras or base stations to do proper head and body tracking.
 Two models withstanding, the devices are wired, meaning your movement is restricted to a confined space and limits the immersive experience.

 The technology is out of reach for many.
 And it will be so for a long time.
 Less than one percent of the 1.43 billion computers in the world have the graphical capabilities needed for VR, according to the research company Gartner.
 There are definitely high-end computers that are optimized for it, but they’re costly.
 This cost shrinks the potential audience for VR content.

 When your application is finished, you might want to run it on a different hardware: You might have created your application for the Oculus Rift and want to try with another HMD, or maybe a stereoscopic wall or a Cave.

 You then have to modify your application to take into account the new trackers, the new screens (by managing the virtual cameras and viewports), the cluster synchronization.
 You will also probably need to modify the interactions because you don’t necessarily have a perfectly equivalent hardware or tracking volume.

 Deploying your application on different VR systems can prove to be a very difficult and time-consuming task.

 Other platforms (Mobile, PC, Console) have fragmentation as well, but with VR the standards and practices are so nascent and changes are coming fast.
 Things will diverge much more.